 Birmingham Cultural Center

-The Birmingham Cultural Center at the Birmingham Library preserves these traditions with a collection of books and historical documents in English and Hungarian.
+Our Birmingham Cultural Center is a collection of books and historical documents in English and Hungarian.
 The collection includes photographs of life in the neighborhood, artwork, clothing, and dolls in authentic Hungarian costume.

 Birmingham Neighborhood Collection